rubygems/rfcs/text/0008-gem-contents-api.md

 ## File path urls vs hash urls

-Depending on how we serve the files, we could host the files by file path within version or host them at a generic checksum hash.
+Depending on how we serve the files, we could host the files by file path within version or host them at a generic checksum hash, or somewhere in between.

-There is one precedent for each version.
-NPM hosts files at a hex key.
-CPAN hosts files by package and path.
+There is one precedent for each approach among to 2 package managers I found offering code browsing:
+- NPM hosts files at a hex key nested under the package name: `https://www.npmjs.com/package/express/file/95a5762890e5c1c9808921cef095661fc482c5e1f0bba31446ac85595df6237c`.
+- CPAN hosts files by package and path: `https://metacpan.org/release/JMM/Heap-0.80/source/lib/Heap/Elem/Num.pm`

 Hashing the files and storing each file at its hash would allow deduplication.
-At least some of the files in a gem will not change between versions of a gem, and although most gems will not contain the same file as other gems, there will be some cases where this is true.
+At least some of the files in a gem will not change between versions of a gem.

 Storing the checksum in the manifest will allow us to identify files by checksum.